chbrown13/class-ops/Basics/Setup2.md

 ```|{type:'terminal'}
 ```

-Docable also provides several types of terminals including bash and zsh as well as Read-Eval-Print Loop (REPL) language shells for programming languages such as JavaScript (node), Python, Ruby (irb), and Java (JShell).
+Docable also provides several types of terminals including bash, zsh, and Windows as well as Read-Eval-Print Loop (REPL) programming language shells for JavaScript (node), Python, Ruby (irb), and Java (JShell).

 ### Multiple Targets